TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1Space.md

 ```

 ## DESCRIPTION
-This function is used to remove an IP Space from BloxOneDDI IPAM
+This function is used to remove an IP Space from Universal DDI IPAM

 ## EXAMPLES